Brig. Gen. Chad Raduege

 U.S. Air Force

-Brig.
-Gen. Raduege entered the Air Force in 1994 as a distinguished graduate of The Ohio State University.
-An Operation Joint Guard veteran, he has commanded eight times at the detachment, squadron, group and agency levels, to include deployed commands supporting Operations Iraqi Freedom and Enduring Freedom.
-In addition, he has served as a staff officer at the major command, air staff, joint staff and Office of the Secretary of Defense levels.
+Brigadier General Raduege entered the Air Force in 1994 as a distinguished graduate of The Ohio State University ROTC program.
+An Operation JOINT GUARD veteran, he has commanded eight times at the detachment, squadron, group, and agency levels, to include deployed commands supporting Operations IRAQI FREEDOM and ENDURING FREEDOM.
+In addition, he has served as a staff officer at the Major Command, Air Staff, Joint Staff, and Office of the Secretary of Defense levels.

 1994 Bachelor of Science, Business Administration, The Ohio State University, Columbus

 1995 Basic Communications Officer Training, Keesler Air Force Base, Miss.

 1998 Master of Arts, Computer Resources & Information Management, Webster University, Washington, D.C.

 2001 Master of Arts, Organizational Management, The George Washington University, Washington, D.C.

 2003 Advanced Communications Officer Training, Keesler AFB, Miss.

 2004 Marine Corps Amphibious Warfare Course, by correspondence